OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-15.md

 ## 1 Kings 15:1

 In the eighteenth year of King Jeroboam, son of Nebat,
-Abijam ascended to the throne over Judah.
+Abijam began his reign over Judah.

 ## 1 Kings 15:2